-- Shea butter tends to be very heavy and can make skin feel greasy or overly moisturized.
-It also has a bit of a smoky scent that can be unpleasant to many people.
+- Shea butter tends to more heavy and can make skin feel greasy or overly moisturized.
+It also has a bit of a smoky scent that can be unpleasant to some people.

 One of the key differences is that shea butter can crystallize much more easily and can cause your whipped body butter to turn out grainy, or become grainy over time.

 We chose to use mango butter in our recipe not only for it’s benefits to your skin but how simple it is to work with!